 - Finish with something fresh – A squeeze of lemon or fresh herbs adds brightness.

-Tips For Crispy Roasted Chicken Thighs
+Tips For the Best Crispy Roasted Chicken Thighs

 A few simple tips will help you get crispy skin and juicy meat every time.